sriramshivaganesh/online-buy-sell-app/README.md

 This Repository contains the code for online buy and sell app, with react as the frontend, flask as backend and mongodb as the database. the backend is also docker containerized.

-To start the project run the app.py and uplod the data using postman
+To start the project run the app.py and upload data of your choice using postman

-example json data is the form of
+example json data is in the form of

     {